lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

 ### Common to Both Exploratory and Confirmatory Approaches

 In both exploratory and confirmatory approaches, the variance of each indicator/item is divided into **common** and **unique** variance.
 When we assume that variance is 1.0, the common variance becomes the communality.
-If we have 8 items, we will have 8 communalities and this represents the common variance explained by the factors or components.
+If we have 8 items, we will have 8 communalities, and this represents the common variance explained by the factors or components.

 * **Common variance** is shared among the indicators and serves as a basis for observed covariances among them that depart, meaningfully, from zero.
 We generally assume that:
   + Common variance is due to the factors.